aether-voltix7/UPV-Hackathon-Team-AEGIS_PANIKASOG/README.md

 # PANIKASOG – Community Disaster Response App

-> **Bisaya for "Run/Flee"** — a mobile platform empowering communities to respond,
-> report, and recover together during disasters.
+Panikasog (Hiligaynon for "relentless") is a community-centric mobile platform designed to shift the disaster paradigm from reactive emergency response to proactive environmental stewardship.
+By gamifying civic duties—like clearing drainage to prevent Iloilo's frequent flash floods—we turn disaster prevention into a rewarding daily habit.

 ---